kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 3. Create a JSON file containing your job's configuration.
 4. Use the [`jobs create` command](https://docs.databricks.com/dev-tools/cli/jobs-cli.html#create-a-job) to create a new job.
 5. Use the [`jobs run-now` command](https://docs.databricks.com/dev-tools/cli/jobs-cli.html#run-a-job) to run your newly created job.

+## Summary

+This guide demonstrated how to deploy a packaged Kedro project on Databricks.
+This is a structured and reproducible way to run your Kedro projects on Databricks that can be automated and integrated into CI/CD pipelines.